Fabric Greeting Cards

 It looks a little messy but it will soon be finished!

-Step 3: Trim excess fabric
+Trim excess fabric

 Fold the card along the fold line and turn the card over so that the fabric is underneath.
 Trim around the card carefully.
 I used a rotary cutter and a self-healing mat but you could use scissors.

-Step 4: Sew the edge
+Sew around the edge

 Sew around the card to secure all the fabric edges.
 I used a zig-zag stitch, as I had for all the stitching.
 If you are concerned about fraying apply a little glue to the edges too.